 14 to 16 June 2018.

-It’s been a week since my husband and I left for Paris, France.
+It’s been a week since I left for Paris, France.
 I cannot begin to tell you how exciting it was to finally get to the one place I had been dying to go to.
 Paris is one of those places you dream of big, looming Eiffel Tower, bright in nighttime lights; the incredible architecture of days no longer being; an air of sophistication; endless fashion trends being displayed on the sidewalks as if they’re runways.
 I mean, honestly, who wouldn’t want to go?

 This may sound trivial, but the stress of my Parisian adventure begun when I had to decide what to wear.
 I had to look posh, you know?
 The weather was looking quite dismal for our trip, so that threw out any cute dresses, skirts, or summer clothes I had in mind.
 Booking of the hotel and deciding on what type of transportation we would use to get to Paris was next (check below for some tips!).
 Honestly, if I had planned the trip better, it would have been better.
 There is nothing worse than a poorly-planned trip.